andikleen/pmu-tools/README.md

 * toplev updated to Ahmad Yasin's TMA 4.3:
   [ADL so far missing.
 TGL/RKL still use the ICL model]
+  Note: if you see missing events please remove ~/.cache/pmu-events/* to force a redownload
   * New Nodes:
     * New Retiring.Light_Operations breakdown
       * Add Nop_Instructions for slots utilized by NOPs.